balaji84/LeetCode/DFS/ClosedIslands/ReadmeforAndOperatorflow.md

   logic:
   =====

-     it breaks if any of cases fails let say if top(i-1) is returning false then other cases (i+1-bottom, j-1 - left and j+1-right) wont execute
+     it breaks if any of cases fails let say if top(i-1) is returning false then other cases
+      i+1-bottom
+      j-1 - left
+      j+1-right) wont execute

    logs:
    ====